makandra/spreewald/README.md

   Marks scenario as pending

-* **Then debugger**

-  See "Then console"

 * **Then console**

-  Pauses test execution and opens an IRB shell.
+  Pauses test execution and opens an IRB shell with current context.
 Does not halt the application- under-test.
-(Replaces the "Then debugger" step that has never been adequate for its job.)
+(Replaces the "Then debugger" step that has never been adequate for its job)

 * **AfterStep @slow**